 What if a business wasn't only about providing a service in exchange for money?
 What if it could be more?
 What if a business could also be a vehicle for change?
 For good?
 Well, this has been a long time in the making but I am so excited to announce that Randall Garnick Photography is making a commitment to do just that.
 Please take a look at the organizations I'm partnering with this year and know that your support of my photography is also supporting them.

 Starting in 2019, I partnered with 1% for the Planet, as a contributing business.
 This commits me to donating 1% of Randall Garnick Photography's annual sales to organizations that help our planet.
 I know my contribution will only be a small drop in the bucket of what these organizations need to effectively make change, but we have to start somewhere.
-I follow in the footsteps of amazing companies such as Patagonia, Honest Tea, Maine Beer Company and hundreds of other.
-If you do decide to work with me, know that 1% of sales for 2020 will be going to: NESEA, the Northeast Sustainable Energy Association, and to CISA, community involved in sustaining agriculture.
+I follow in the footsteps of amazing companies such as Patagonia, Honest Tea, Maine Beer Company and hundreds of others.
+If you do decide to work with me, know that 1% of sales for 2021 will be going to: NESEA, the Northeast Sustainable Energy Association, and to CISA, community involved in sustaining agriculture.

 Local Organizations Randall Garnick Photography contributes to: